jack-Greenberg/jack-greenberg.github.io/content/note.md

 title: A Quick Note
 ---

 A few years ago, I learned that there was a man before me by the name _Jack Greenberg_[^1], who was a prominent civil rights lawyer.
-He was the NAACP Legal Defense Fund's second legal director after Thurugood Marshall.
+He was the NAACP Legal Defense Fund's second legal director after Thurgood Marshall.

 [^1]: We are not related, as far as I am aware